jesqi/docs/docs/dir/hosted-agent-directory.md

 #### Pre-req 3: Signing Agent Directory Records using `dirctl`

-You must sign the record before pushing it to the AGNTCY Agent Directory.
+You must sign the record before pushing it to the Outshift Agent Directory.
 Unsigned records are rejected by the API.

 To sign an agent record in the file `agent.json` using the default provider [sigstore](https://www.sigstore.dev/), run: